MihailP04/git-learning/README.md

-# Learning Git

-This repository is for practicing Git and GitHub basics.
+## Progress

-I am learning how to initialize repositories, track changes, create commits, and manage files using the command line.
+I have learned how to initialize a Git repository and make commits.